MacBook Not Charging after Tahoe Update? 10 Quick Fixes!

 - Open System Settings>Battery.

-- Click the Info button next to your Battery Health condition.
+- Click the Info button next to your Battery Health.

-Actually, it is recommended that you always keep Optimized Battery Charging on to maintain a better Mac battery performance and reduce battery aging.
+It’s generally recommended to keep Optimized Battery Charging on to maintain better battery performance and reduce battery aging.

 4. Reboot Your Mac